 How much does it cost?

 Owners: You and your sitter will come to an agreement on how many driving credits you’ll offer the sitter each month in return for looking after your car.
-If you use our cleaning schedule, you’ll also be charged $40 a month for a full clean from our cleaning service provider.
-These driving credits and cleaning charge will be taken out of your income each month and will show on your invoice.
+If you use our cleaning schedule, prices start at $40 (rates vary on vehicle type) for a full clean from our cleaning service provider.
+These driving credits and cleaning charges will be taken out of your income each month and will show on your invoice.

 Borrowers: It’s free to join!